What Books of Accounts Do You Actually Need?

 What if you’re closing your business?

 If you’re retiring from business, you need to submit your books to the BIR Commissioner within 10 days.
+Our walkthrough of closing a business under RMC 47-2026 covers the full four-document checklist and the 3-day Tax Clearance for micro taxpayers.

 If your corporation or partnership is planning to dissolve, you must notify the Commissioner first.
 You won’t be allowed to dissolve until you’re cleared of all tax liabilities.